MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 18. In the **Welcome to Microsoft 365** dialog box that appears in the middle of the screen, select the forward arrow twice and then the check mark.

-19. In the **Welcome to Microsoft 365** window (which is Laura's Microsoft 365 home page), notice that no column of Microsoft 365 app icons appears in the navigation pane on the left-side of the screen.
+19. In the **Welcome to Microsoft 365** window (which is Laura's Microsoft 365 home page), notice that no column of Microsoft 365 app icons appears in the navigation pane on the side of the screen.
 This is because Laura has not been assigned a Microsoft 365 license. <br/>

 	Select the **Install apps** button, and then in the drop-down menu that appears, select **Other install options**.
 This opens the **My account** window for Laura.